gabimarti/Demons-eye-keylogger/README.md

     * Periodic screen capture
     * Server included for remote monitoring on the same local network.
     * Send data to a remote computer with Monitor App
-    * Send data to an email account
     * Paste data to a Paste service (pastebin.com, pastecode.xyz)
-    * Send data to a Telegram Channel with a Telegram Bot.
+    * Send data to a Telegram Channel with a Telegram Bot. (send url of Pastes and screenshots)
+    * Two methods of keystroke capture using different modules

 ## Some useful references
     * [Radium Keylogger](https://github.com/mehulj94/Radium-Keylogger)